dotnet/AspNetCore.Docs/aspnetcore/security/cors.md

 ## Enable Cors with endpoint routing

+***Note:*** Enabling CORS on a per-endpoint basis using `RequireCors` currently does ***not*** support [pre-flight requests](pref).
+For more information, see [this GitHub issue](https://github.com/dotnet/aspnetcore/issues/18665).

-With endpoint routing, CORS can be enabled on a per-endpoint basis using the `RequireCors` set of extension methods:
+With endpoint routing, CORS can be enabled on a per-endpoint basis using the <xref:Microsoft.AspNetCore.Builder.CorsEndpointConventionBuilderExtensions.RequireCors*> set of extension methods:

 [!code-csharp[](cors/3.1sample/Cors/WebAPI/StartupEndPt.cs?name=snippet)]